saleor/apps/.changeset/orange-carpets-shave.md

 "app-avatax": patch
 ---

-Improve handling of invalid address errors from AvaTax API.
+Improve handling of errors from AvaTax API.
+Right now there is `AvataxErrorsParser` responsible for parsing errors from AvaTax into our internal ones.
+We also have `AvataxErrorToTrpcErrorMapper` which maps internal Avatax error into TRPC one.